scalespeeder/DayZ-PC-Example-Community-Server-Start-Batch-Files-and-Config-Files/readme.txt

 AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This is a simple collection of serferDZ.cfg & .bat start files that I use to start and configure my local DayZ PC Server, and may be of use for your servers.
+This is a simple collection of serferDZ.cfg & .bat start files that I use to start and configure my local DayZ PC Server, and may be of use as examples for your servers.

-Please note that you'll have to change file addresses to suit your instalation.
+Please note that you'll have to change file addresses to suit your instalation, and have the relevant mods & missions installed.

 Thanks, Rob.